Ilzenberg Manor: The Orgies-Rutenberg Family

 Ilzenberg was then inherited by Ernst Diedrich Victor von Orgies gen. Rutenberg, who in 1854 married Elizabeth von Klopman.
-Elizabeth didn’t have children and became the last representative of the Orgies-Rutenberg family in Ilzenberg Manor.
-Ernst Diedrich sold Ilzenberg to Fuchs, a German engineer, who managed the estate between 1863-1896.[4]
+Elizabeth didn't have children and became the last representative of the Orgies-Rutenberg family in Ilzenberg Manor.
+Ernst Diedrich sold Ilzenberg to Fuchs, a German engineer, who managed the estate between 1863 and 1896.[4]
 Fuchs rebuilt the manor, which has remained virtually unchanged to this day.
 Ernst and Elizabeth von Orgies went to Paris and then to Naples where Ernst died in 1868.

 The Dimša Family

-In 1896, Eugeniusz Dimša (1853-1918) bought Ilzenberg Manor.
+In 1896, Eugeniusz Dimša (1853–1918) bought Ilzenberg Manor.
 Eugeniusz had studied at Jelgava Gymnasium and later graduated from the High School of Communications in St. Petersburg.
-While visiting his cousin, Eugeniusz met Livija Majoresku (1863-1946).
+While visiting his cousin, Eugeniusz met Livija Majoresku (1863–1946).
 In c1892 they married.
-Eugeniusz and Livija had three daughters: Janina (1894-1991), Livija (1899-1970) and Eugene (1902-1905).
+Eugeniusz and Livija had three daughters: Janina (1894–1991), Livija (1899–1970) and Eugene (1902–1905).

 After Eugeniusz died, in 1918, Ilzenberg was inherited by his wife Livija and two daughters, Janina and Livija.
-Livija-mother left with her daughters to place the urn with Eugenius’ ashes in the family tomb.
+Livija-mother left with her daughters to place the urn with Eugenius' ashes in the family tomb.
 Shortly afterwards, the Dimša family went to Warsaw.

-In March, 1920, the Dimša family returned to the devastated Ilzenberg Estate, where Livija-mother and Livija-daughter spent the next twenty years.
+In March 1920, the Dimša family returned to the devastated Ilzenberg Estate, where Livija-mother and Livija-daughter spent the next twenty years.
 Ilzenberg belonged to daughters Livija and Janina until 1940.

 The Soviet Period

-With the Molotov-Ribbentrop Pact of September 23, 1939, the Soviet Union annexed Lithuania and began sovietization of the country.
+With the Molotov–Ribbentrop Pact of 23 September 1939, the Soviet Union annexed Lithuania and began sovietization of the country.

 The Dimša lands were confiscated and the family was threatened with exile.
 Therefore, in the autumn of 1940, Livija Dimša and her daughters and grandchildren moved to Vilnius to avoid arrest and exile.